 MAGNEZIX® – a milestone in material research

 Metal that can be converted into bone by the body?
 What at first seems utopian has finally become reality after years of materials research: An approved metallic material for bioabsorbable implants - MAGNEZIX®.
 MAGNEZIX® implants manufactured from this completely innovative material have comparable mechanical stability to previous metal systems such as screws and Kirschner wires made out of titanium or steel, but are successively resorbed by the body and replaced by bone material.
 Our implants are therefore the first transformable metal implants in the world.

 The material MAGNEZIX®

 MAGNEZIX® is a magnesium-based alloy, which although having metallic properties, is completely resorbed in the body and is transformed at the same time into bone tissue.
 The biomechanical properties of MAGNEZIX® are very similar to those of human bone.
-The alloy is derived from the MgYREZr alloy system pursuant to DIN EN 1753, and has a magnesium concentration of over 90 %, a grain size of less than 10 µm, and is manufactured using a powder-metallurgical process.
-This enables it to achieve a tensile strength which is very much higher than the resorbable polymers (PLA/PGA), namely in the ideal range between bone and titanium.
+The alloy is derived from the MgYREZr alloy system pursuant to DIN EN 1753, and has a magnesium concentration of over 90 %, a grain size of less than 10 µm, and is manufactured using a unique and highly sophisticated powder-metallurgical process.
+This enables it to achieve a tensile strength which is very much higher than that of resorbable polymers (PLA/PGA), namely in the ideal range between bone and titanium.

 Some studies were also able to show that magnesium alloys have osteoconductive properties.
 Verification has also been provided that the degradation products of magnesium have anti-bacterial and infection inhibiting properties.